 Thankfully, all of these benefits are still available for Sapphire Reserve cardholders.

 In addition to the longer-term benefits covered below, the Sapphire Reserve is currently offering the following temporary benefit to help cardholders during this time of reduced travel:

-- Redeem Ultimate Rewards points for 1.5¢ per point for purchases at grocery stores, restaurants (including takeout and delivery services), and home improvement stores through Chase's new Pay Yourself Back tool — between May 31, 2020 and April 30, 2021.
-This benefit is retroactive to purchases made within the past 90 days.
+- Redeem Ultimate Rewards points for 1.5¢ per point for purchases at grocery stores, restaurants (including takeout and delivery services), and home improvement stores through Chase's new Pay Yourself Back tool.
+This benefit can be applied to purchases made within the past 90 days.

 New Lyft Benefits